sylhare/sylhare.github.io/_posts/2018-05-31-java-concepts.md

 The concept of abstraction is that we focus on essential qualities, rather than the specific characteristics of one particular example.

 In Java, abstraction is achieved using abstract classes and interfaces.
+This way you can use as "type" to instantiate an object, the extended abstract class, the implemented interface or the object itself.

 #### abstract class